Beyond the beta integral method: transformation formulas for hypergeometric functions via Meijer's G function: function integral method: results

 The terms containing $E$ take the form

 which is uniformly (in $k$) bounded for $\Re(z)\ge0$ if $\Re(1+2A)>0$.
-Under these restrictions the function on the right hand side is holomorphic and bounded in the half-plane $\Re(z)\ge0$.
-On the left hand side the function
+Under these restrictions the function on the left hand side is holomorphic and bounded in the half-plane $\Re(z)\ge0$.
+The function

-is holomorphic and bounded in $\Re(z)\ge0$ is we additionally assume $\Re(1+2A-C-D)>0$.
+on the right hand side is holomorphic and bounded in $\Re(z)\ge0$ if we additionally assume that $\Re(1+2A-C-D)>0$.
 Finally, the series ${}_4F_{3}$ on the right hand side consists of a finite number of terms, say $M$, and has poles at the points:

 All these points lie in the left half-plane if $M<\Re(2A+n-C-D)$ and each terms is bounded under this condition.
 Hence, for any finite $M$ we can find sufficiently large $n$ in order that the above condition be satisfied.
 We are then in the position to apply Carlson's theorem to conclude that both sides are equal for $\Re(z)\ge0$.
 Additional assumptions made above can now be removed by analytic continuation.